34 Reliable Overnight Jobs That Offer Alternative Schedules

 Maintenance on electrical equipment and systems in businesses and factories can often only be completed when those facilities are closed, so some electricians work into the night.
 Typical tasks for this type of electrician include installing alarm systems and maintaining electrical motors.
-Job prospects for all electricians are very good, with nine-percent employment growth expected between 2016 and 2026.4
+Job prospects for all electricians are very good, with nine-percent employment growth expected between 2016 and 2026, according to the OOH.

 - High-end salary—$94,620 or more

 It's common for highway construction and repair work to be done late at night to avoid causing huge traffic problems.
 Construction laborers are responsible for installing traffic barricades, digging trenches, clearing debris, and tending cement mixers.
 Be prepared to spend lots of time on your feet in all kinds of weather conditions.
 Most of the training for this career is done on the job.

 Precision is the name of the game for machinists.
 They use tools such as lathes and grinders to produce metal parts to extremely exacting standards of accuracy—sometimes within 0.0001 of an inch.
 To make the most use of expensive machinery, some factories operate around the clock, which means many machinists work overnight.
 Training is available through vocational colleges and technical institutes; you'll need excellent math skills and some computer experience.

 If you have school, family, or job commitments during the day but would still like to earn a little money in the evening, part-time jobs could offer what you need.
 You have a wide range of options.
 Many of the careers listed above can also be done as part-time night jobs, but here are a few more examples: